alphagov/prometheus-aws-configuration-beta/README.md

 How to use the Makefile
 </summary>

-Executing `make` on the command line will give you a list of possible commands to run your terraform.

 In order to create a new stack you can run these make commands in order:

 ```shell